Yurof/WheeledRobotSimulations/README.md

 - pybullet-gym
 - deap

-boost and dsl 1.2 may be necessary for libfastsim
+boost and SDL 1.2 may be necessary for libfastsim.

 ## Scenes